gabmun19/UROP-EGSteal-Reproduce/notebooks/week5/README.md

 ### Summary
 Week 5 marks the first complete EGSteal reproduction including the real dataset, target model, CAM explanations, query sampling, and surrogate training.
-This brings me close to the experimental setup in the original paper, and prepares me for Week 6, where I can begin side-by-side comparisons between my reproduced surrogate accuracyand the surrogate accuracy reported in the paper.